abhishekk-y16/MarcAndreessen_ASCII_Minor-II/README.md

 ## Notes

-- The project uses OpenCV (`opencv-python`) to load and scale images (grayscale).
+- The Project uses OpenCV (`opencv-python`) to load and scale images (grayscale).
 The implementation previously mentioned Pillow; OpenCV is used here.
 - Filenames on Windows are case-insensitive, but examples use `assets/Marc.png` — adjust to your actual filename.

 ## Tips